sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ## Design First

-* Write OpenAPI spec from the scratch
+* Write OpenAPI spec from scratch
 * Implementation follows the OpenAPI spec
 * You may or may not create OpenAPI on the fly